hefloryd/reqtool/README.md

 ReqTool demonstrate the capabilities of the Capra framework and the benefits of integrating a requirements tool with Capra and the Eclipse framework.

-By using these framework the ReqTool editor can work with a wide variety of different kinds of artifacts, such as source code elements, Microsoft Word documents and test cases.
+By using these frameworks the ReqTool editor can work with a wide variety of different kinds of artifacts, such as source code elements, Microsoft Word documents and test cases.

 This can give software developers a convenient way to manage requirement, their links to other artifacts, and the status of tests for them.
 The  convince and overview that this provides can result in requirements with a higher quality and better control of the development process and the resulting software.